NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 > As a baseline requirement, your document needs to be in a secure context.
 For top-level documents, two headers will need to be set to cross-origin isolate your site: `Cross-Origin-Opener-Policy` with `same-origin` as value (protects your origin from attackers) and `Cross-Origin-Embedder-Policy` with `require-corp` as value (protects victims from your origin)

-So my first idea is to try to make use of the high precision timers presented in the paper cited above: [Fantastic Timers and Where to Find Them: High-Resolution Microarchitectural Attacks in JavaScript](https://pure.tugraz.at/ws/portalfiles/portal/17611474/fantastictimers.pdf).
+So my next idea is to try to make use of the other high precision timers presented in the paper cited above: [Fantastic Timers and Where to Find Them: High-Resolution Microarchitectural Attacks in JavaScript](https://pure.tugraz.at/ws/portalfiles/portal/17611474/fantastictimers.pdf).

 Do the proposed techniques from early 2017 still work?
-In the next sections I am going to test some of the techniques presented by the authors (On Ubuntu 18.04, `Chromium 95.0.4638.69`).
+In the next sections, I am going to test some of the techniques presented by the authors (On Ubuntu 18.04, `Chromium 95.0.4638.69`).

-## Base precision/resolution of performance.now()
+## Base precision of `performance.now()`

 My setup: